robinovitch61/the-leo-zone/content/books/tomorrow-and-tomorrow-and-tomorrow/index.md

 - AMC's [Halt and Catch Fire][halt] - Sadie was Cameron pretty much 1:1, Sam was less-innocent Tom, and Marx was non-sociopathic Joe.
 Or Marx + Dov = Joe.
-- [Masters of Doom][doom] - mentioned by Zevin as an influence, and the two Johns called out by name, in many ways T3 is the love story version of the real story of making DOOM.
+- [Masters of Doom][doom] - mentioned by Zevin as an influence and the two Johns called out by name, in many ways T3 is the love story version of the real story of making DOOM.
 - [The Bear][bear] - I watched both seasons of The Bear in 3 days last week while sick, and the relation I saw to T3 is the way that unhealthy, stressed, or suffering people who are inextricably linked due to passions, circumstances, or